The 4 Best Bolt Carrier Groups Today

 R Guns – Best Nickel Boron BCG

 R Guns known for manufacturing some of the best choice in the market, and the R Guns BCG is one of their best efforts yet.
-This BCG comes with military grade specifications at a price that you can afford: one of the most persistent myths is you need to spend a fortune to buy a quality BCG, but the R Guns proves that doesn’t have to be the case as this is one of the most affordable nickel boron type on the Internet today.
+This BCG comes with military grade specifications at a price that you can afford: one of the most persistent myths is you need to spend a fortune to buy a quality BCG, but the R Guns proves that doesn’t have to be the case as this is a very affordable nickel boron type BCG.

 The R Guns – This lets you put plenty of rounds in it, and as online customer reviews will point out it’s more than capable of handling surplus ammunition.
 One of the more frequent complaints with poorly designed BCGs is the finish fades off quickly, but when handled properly, the R Guns BCG won’t.
 If you are a competitive shooter searching for a BCG that can withstand heavy duty use, this is one product you should look at.